PavloYarmolyk/PavloArtworks/src/Artwork_specialArt/2009-metal-composition.md

   - image: ../images/001_metal-compos_010.webp
   - image: ../images/001_metal-compos_011.webp
   - image: ../images/001_metal-compos_012.webp
+mainShortDescription: Main Short Description The composition of metal parts of old bicycles and other metal parts is transformed into the shape of a creature.
 ---
 The composition of metal parts of old bicycles and other metal parts is transformed into the shape of a creature.